Brittany Breed Summary

 Happy, Independent, Active, Energetic and Attentive

-This particular breed of doggy originates from France and they were originally bred to be working dogs!
+This particular breed originates from France and they were originally bred to be working dogs!
 They absolutely love having a job to do and can often become bored and destructive if left by themselves with nothing to do for too long.
 They are hugely popular in France but have since started to grow in popularity here in the UK as well!

 They are lightly built, as compared to other types of Spaniel but have really friendly and kind personalities, always eager to please their 'hoomans'.
 For this reason, they make lovely pets but would better suit a home where the owners have experience with similar breeds.

 Fun Fact: They absolutely love the great outdoors, so they're great for owners who like to take long walks!

 |Lifespan||12 - 14 Years|

 |Height (at the withers)||Males 48cm - 51cm, Females 47cm - 50cm|

 |Coat||The Coat is Dense but either Lies Flat or can be Slightly Wavy|